 When did you first become interested in photography?
 Was there a core inspiration or source of encouragement?

 If we go far enough back, I really started having an interest in it when I was around eleven or so.
 My family didn’t take many photos, and I remember being bothered by that.
 Bothered by the fact that we didn’t have a way to look back and remember moments we’d shared.
 I’m very visual, so photographs have always held deep significance to me.
 I didn’t get my first camera until I was about 15 – it was a black and white film camera, and I learned to develop the film and photos in my high school photo lab.
-I didn’t return to photography again for over a decade, when I started a 365 project – that’s one photo a day, every day for a year.
+I continued taking pictures as a hobby but slowly stopped as I grew older.
+I didn’t return to photography again for over a decade when I started a 365 project – that’s one photo a day, every day for a year.
 Once I began that journey, it all kind of snowballed into what it is now.
 I’d found a true passion and calling, and I’ve followed that calling with a sense of urgency and conviction.

 For me, the inspiration was in knowing that I’ve always been an artist since I was big enough to pick up a pencil, and seeing how I’d neglected my art, my dharma, for so many years before finding it again.
 I felt lost for so long and went through a dark night of the soul in the interim.
 Once I committed to my 365 project, I realized I’d tucked away a huge piece of my soul, for safekeeping during the dark times, until she was ready to re-emerge.
 Once she finally did, I promised her – promised myself – that I would never stop creating again.
 No matter what.
 How I create may grow and evolve over time, but it will never be hidden away again.